tkw1536/git-commit-format/README.md

 Initial relase.

+### 1.1.0

+- Improvements to formatting implementation
+- Add support for folding each paragraph of the commit message
+- Add outline support
+- Automatically select the first line when opening a file

 ## Source Code and License

 This extension is open source and licensed under the terms of the *MIT License*.